 These will make sure you don’t lose any of that energy to move, power to lift! over the holidays.

 I have included the macros below the recipe.
 Make, eat, enjoy!

 These are best made the day before you want to eat them as chilling in the refrigerator allows the filling to develop both in flavour and texture.
 Otherwise, make at least several hours ahead of serving.

 35 grams almond meal

-60 grams unflavoured whey protein (I used Professional Whey NZ WPC)
+60 grams unflavoured whey protein (I used Professional Whey WPC)

 15 grams unsweetened shredded coconut